-I would like to think it’s my “engaging personality” that makes me popular at parties but, if I’m being honest, I know it’s really my baked Brie — a warm and creamy round of Brie topped with honey, dried cherries and nuts, all encased in golden puff pastry.
-People clamor for this stuff and are always sidling up to me to get the recipe.
-When I tell them how easy it is to make, they’re always surprised.
-How can such a fancy-looking appetizer be so simple?
-The secret is store bought frozen puff pastry and knowing how to use it.
+I would love to think it’s my “engaging personality” that makes me popular at parties but, if I’m being honest, I know it’s really my baked brie — a warm and creamy round of brie topped with honey, dried cherries and nuts, all encased in golden puff pastry.
+People love this stuff and always ask for the recipe.
+The truth is that you barely need a recipe; store-bought frozen puff pastry makes it super simple.

-Most baked Brie recipes fall short because they call for wrapping one large sheet of puff pastry around the cheese, which results in a thick and doughy bottom layer that doesn’t cook through.
-To avoid that, I sandwich the Brie between two smaller pieces of puff pastry and crimp the edges with a fork.
+Before we get to the recipe, a quick word about the technique.
+Most baked brie recipes call for wrapping one large sheet of puff pastry around the cheese, which results in a thick and doughy bottom layer that doesn’t cook through.
+To avoid that, I sandwich the brie between two smaller pieces of puff pastry and crimp the edges with a fork.
 This both seals in the cheese and creates even top and bottom layers, which puff up and become flaky, just as puff pastry should.

 Begin by rolling each pastry sheet into a 12-inch square.
 Trim the corners to make two circles.